stasiselectronics/MicroBBPS/docs/board/assembly.md

 	<img src="{{site.baseurl}}/docs/board/assembly_assets/D1_D2.jpg"/>
 </figure>

-### How to tell which way
+### How to tell which way is which

-When working with LEDs, it matters which way you put them on.
+When working with LEDs, it matters how you put them on.
+They will only work if the positive and negative terminals are correct.
 The footprints will have a bit of silkscreen around them that indicates where the negative terminal should be.
 The figure below shows how all the markings should line up.

+If you have put them on backwards, they shouldn't break when powered on.
+Just remove them and flip their orientation.
+{: .notice--warning}

 <figure>
 	<img style="display: block;margin-left: auto;margin-right: auto;max-width: 300px;" src="{{site.baseurl}}/docs/board/assembly_assets/D1_placement.png"/>